brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 Full disclosure: I personally haven't had to use more than a tiny fraction of these as yet (mainly `@use` for now), but I also haven't spent as much time in Sass as I'd have liked, especially in the last year or so.
 I'm sure I'll be doing quite a bit more Sass work in the future, and expect to find myself increasingly using these capabilities.[^thisSite]

 [^thisSite]: Yesterday, I converted this site back to Sass after giving serious thought to all the items, and more, I've discussed in this article.
-I did so despite my previously expressed interest in Tailwind, partly because [I expect to be doing more Sass-related development in the Day Job in the future](/posts/2021/03/next-steps) and thus think I'll find it less neck-snapping to go from Day Job web dev on workdays to personal web dev nights and weekends.
+I did so despite my previously expressed interest in Tailwind, partly because [I expect to be doing more Sass-related development in the Day Job in the future](/posts/2021/03/next-steps) and thus think I'll find it less neck-snapping to go from Day Job web dev on workdays to personal web dev nights and weekends. **Update, 2021-04-15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing that development after all.

 ## Room for Sass in the Tailwind era?